awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Config.md

    1. For **Device**, type **xvdf** \(if it isn't already there\), and then choose **Attach**\.

-   1. Connect to the temporary instance, open the **Disk Management** utility, and bring the drive online using these instructions: [Making the Volume Available on Windows](ebs-using-volumes.md#using-ebs-volume-windows)\.
+   1. Connect to the temporary instance, open the **Disk Management** utility, and bring the drive online using these instructions: [Making an Amazon EBS Volume Available for Use on Windows](ebs-using-volumes.md)\.

 1. On the secondary volume, modify the configuration file as follows: